 The proven ones

-✫ Kid Ramos is one of the most respected blues guitarist anywhere.
-He has been a member of the James Harman Band, The Fabulous Thunderbirds, The Mannish Boys-that also included Campbell and Bott.
-Ramos was awarded The Orange County (CA) Music Awards Lifetime Achievement Award in 2014.
-He has received 14 Blues Music Award nominations.
-Kid Ramos also produced legendary pianist Floyd Dixon’s final recording as well as the accompanying documentary.
-He has also appeared on sound tracks in movies that feature Bernie Mack, Sylvester Stallone, and composer Hans Zimmer.
+Kid Ramos is a recipient of The Orange County (CA) Music Awards Lifetime Achievement Award in addition to 14 Blues Music Award nominations.
+He produced legendary pianist Floyd Dixon’s final recording as well as the accompanying documentary and has also appeared on numerous movie soundtracks.

-✫ Pianist/Hammond Organist Anthony Geraci is an original member of Sugar Ray and the Bluetones and Ronnie Earl and the Broadcasters.
-He has appeared on over 40 recordings and has received a Grammy Nomination for Super Harps I (Telarc).
-Anthony has numerous Blues Music Award nominations-most notably the Pinetop Perkins Piano Award 4 years in a row and an unprecedented 6 personal Blues Music Award Nominations in 2019.
-Anthony was inducted into the Rhode Island Music Hall of Fame in 2016 with Sugar Ray and the Bluetones.
+Anthony Geraci is an original member of Sugar Ray and the Bluetones and Ronnie Earl and the Broadcasters and has appeared on over 40 recordings.
+He received a Grammy Nomination for his album Super Harps.
+He also boasts numerous Blues Music Award nominations, including the Pinetop Perkins Piano Award five years in a row and an unprecedented 6 personal Blues Music Award Nominations in 2019.
+He was inducted into the Rhode Island Music Hall of Fame in 2016 with Sugar Ray and the Bluetones.

-✫ Drummer Jimi Bott is one of todays hardest working blues and roots drummers.
-He has been nominated by the Blues Foundation for Instrumentalist-Drums 20 times!
-Winning the Blues Music Award in 2015.
-Jimi was inducted into the Cascade Blues Association Hall of Fame in 2009 after winning the award for 12 consecutive years.
+Jimi Bott is widely known as one of the world’s best drummers.
+He has been nominated by the Blues Foundation for Best Instrumentalist an amazing 20 times - finally winning the Blues Music Award in 2015.
+He was also inducted into the Cascade Blues Association Hall of Fame in 2009 after winning the award for 12 consecutive years.
 The award is now named after him.
-Jimi was also a member of the Fabulous Thunderbirds, The Mannish Boys and Rod Piazza and the Mighty Flyers.
-He has been featured on over 100 recordings, lives in Portland, OR where he owns and operates Roseleaf Recording Studio.
+He has been on over 100 recordings, lives in Portland, OR where he owns and operates Roseleaf Recording Studio.